lisp-docs/lisp-docs.github.io/docs/whylisp/whylisp.md

 - [Why Common Lisp for Professional Software Developers?](/docs/whylisp/whylispdevelopers)
 - [Why Common Lisp for CTOs and Project Managers?](/docs/whylisp/whylispctos)
 - [Why Common Lisp for Beginners?](/docs/whylisp/whylispbeginners)

+Here's another article not on "Why Lisp?" but rather [If Lisp Is So Great](https://paulgraham.com/iflisp.html) how come it's not more popular? by Paul Graham